RikaGoldberg/quartzv4/content/notes/Tipping the Scale.md

 ---
-title: "Tipping the Scale"
+title: "Tipping the Scale, Cyberneticists like Stafford Beer sought the balance between large-scale systems and individual autonomy"
 date: 2022-10-18
 tags:
 - seed
 ---
 https://reallifemag.com/tipping-the-scale/

+#toprocess

+Very techno-centric #fleetingnotes

 ## Highlights
-He believed that cybernetics (what he called “the science of effective organization”) represented a new frontier in institutional and organizational design, a powerful tool that would inevitably be taken up if not by the forces of democracy and freedom then by their enemies, authoritarians of either the corporate or government variety (if not both).
+Beer believed that cybernetics (what he called “the science of effective organization”) represented a new frontier in institutional and organizational design, a powerful tool that would inevitably be taken up if not by the forces of democracy and freedom then by their enemies, authoritarians of either the corporate or government variety (if not both).

 The “electronic mafia” is an evocative and not entirely inaccurate description of current tech company executives and the venture capitalists that fund them.